 These guidelines apply to recipients of Faculty Research Grants, Peter White Scholar Grants, Reassigned Time Awards, Curriculum Development & Instructional Improvement Grants, Spooner Grants, and Excellence in Education Grants.

-Within one month after the end date of a project, the grant recipient must submit a Final Project Report to each of the following: Their immediate supervisor, their College Dean, and the Grants & Contracts Office (email@example.com).
+Faculty grant recipients must submit a Final Project Report to each of the following: Their immediate supervisor, their College Dean, and the Office of Sponsored Programs (email@example.com).
 Faculty may not apply for a subsequent internal grant if they have not submitted a Final Project Report for a previous grant.

 The upper left-hand corner of the first page of the report must include the award recipient's name, the original title (on the proposal), and the semester and year of the award.
 Please use this form as a guideline for the final report.

 - What was done?
 (Summarize the project activities.)